 LED COLOR STATUS DESCRIPTION POWER Green On The Device is receiving power and ready for use.
 Blinking The Device is self-testing.
 Red On The Device detected an error while self-testing, or there is a device malfunction.
 Off The Device is not receiving power.
 Blinking Firmware upgrade is in progress.
-ETHERNET 1-4 The Device has a successful 100 Mbps Ethernet connection with a device on the Local Area Network (LAN).
-Blinking The Device is sending or receiving data to/from the LAN at 100 Mbps.
+ETHERNET LAN 1-4 Green On The Device has a successful Ethernet connection with a device on the Local Area Network (LAN).
+Blinking The Device is sending or receiving data to/from the LAN.
 Off The Device does not have an Ethernet connection with the LAN.
-WLAN/WPS Green On Blinkin On The wireless network is activated.
-Blinking The Device is communicating with other wireless clients.
-Orange Blinking The Device is setting up a WPS connection.
-Off The wireless network is not activated.
-DSL Green On The ADSL line is up.
-Blinking The Device is initializing the ADSL line.
-Orange On The VDSL line is up.
-Blinking The Device is initializing the VDSL line.
-Off The DSL line is down.